garrettn/garrettnay.com/content/post/2017-07-31-redux-ramda-selectors.md

 }
 ```

-If you're in an environment that supports [ES2015 arrow functions](https://devdocs.io/javascript/functions/arrow_functions) (or you're using a transpiler like [Babel](https://babeljs.io/) that makes them available anywhere), you can make these selectors even nicer:
+If we're using `export` syntax, then we can probably also use [ES2015 arrow functions](https://devdocs.io/javascript/functions/arrow_functions) to make these selectors even nicer:

 ```js
 export const getUserName = state => state.user.name